RoamJS/workbench/README.md

 - [Live Preview](https://roamjs.com/extensions/workbench/live_preview) - See live and editable previews of page links underneath your mouse cursor.
 Allows you to stay in the context of your work without having to navigate to another page to see its content.
 - [Privacy Mode](https://roamjs.com/extensions/workbench/privacy_mode) - This feature Redacts confidential information when showing your Roam database to others or while working in an area with prying "eyes".
 - [Tutorials](https://roamjs.com/extensions/workbench/tutorials) - Learn how to use extensions and Roam basics right from within Roam.

+All of the features below are _disbled_ by default, as they were merged in from other RoamJS extensions.
+To enable, simply open your Roam Depot settings for each feature and toggle the switch for the given feature.
+More information about each feature could be found within the links below.

+- [Alert](https://roamjs.com/extensions/workbench/alert) - Allows users to schedule alerts within their graphs.
+- [Multi Select](https://roamjs.com/extensions/workbench/multi_select) - Allow selecting multiple blocks for copy, cut, and move operations, regardless of whether they are consecutive!

 ## Migration Guide